guzmonne/cdk/docs/Cognito.md

 ## Lambda Triggers

-You can create Lambda functions that will get trigger during certain user pool operations to add authentication challenges, migrate users, or customize verification messages.
+You can create Lambda functions that will get trigger during some user pool operations to add authentication challenges, migrate users or customize verification messages.

-Some of the most notable trigger are:
+Some of the most notable triggers are:

 - [`Pre Token
   Generation`](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html):
-  Augment or supress token claims.
+  Augment or suppress token claims.
 - [`Custom
   Message`](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-message.html):
   Advanced customization and localization of messages.

 ## CDK

+### User Pools

-For both the `emailBody` and `smsMessage` properties, you can configure the following substrings that will be populated by Cognito before sending them:
+For both the `emailBody` and `smsMessage` properties, you can configure the following substrings that Cognito will populate before sending them:

 | Description | Token |
 | --- | --- |